What You Need: Essential Breast Pump Accessories

-Some pumps come right from the manufacturer with a bag and lots of accessories included - the Ameda Mya with Tote and the Ardo Calypso to Go Pure are two great examples.
+Some pumps come right from the manufacturer with a bag and lots of accessories included.
 Pump totes are designed for those in need of pump portability when a shoulder strap works best.
 Breast pump backpacks ensure hands-free movement for mothers on the go, and offer larger capacity, perhaps for a cooler bag.

 If you don’t opt for a breast pump that comes with a bag, many options are available to suit any pump and any need you may have.

 Hot and Cold Packs for Breasts - Hot packs, commonly warmed in a microwave, can encourage your breast milk let-down, as well as relieve pain and soreness from clogged ducts or mastitis.
 Cold packs, stored in a freezer or refrigerator, can relieve engorgement.
 They can be easily inserted into a nursing bra.

 Nipple Cream - Nipple cream is a life saver for breastfeeding mothers, those exclusively pumping and everyone in-between.
 During the first days of pumping, a mother may be dealing with nipple soreness or sensitive nipple, whether from poor flange fit or attachment or using the pump’s suction level improperly.
 A cream will help soothe these pains so that you can return to nursing comfortably.